xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 #### Processing

-@important Since xkbcommon 1.9.0 the included files are processed in *isolation* and are not affected by the parent file (e.g. defaults), except for the virtual modifiers indices.
+@important Since libxkbcommon 1.9.0 the included files are processed in *isolation* and are not affected by the parent file (e.g. defaults), except for the virtual modifiers indices.

-@important Since xkbcommon 1.9.0 local merge modes are *not* propagated outside the section scope, i.e. an included file does not leaks its local merge modes to its parent.
+@important Since libxkbcommon 1.9.0 local merge modes are *not* propagated outside the section scope, i.e. an included file does not leaks its local merge modes to its parent.